MGoran/TagApp/README.md

 "# TagApp"
+0.1.19
+-Annotation Screen new UI
+-New Video functionality

+"# TagApp"
 0.1.18
 -Fixing possible issue with black screen on app load -Changes UI
 -Splitting recorder and match buttons into 2 different functionalities -Bugfixes
+-Fixing project overview bug when only one project was shown always

 "# TagApp"
 0.1.17